wsaada19/block-splat/README.md

 ## Play test results and feedback

-1. Changing classed via the UI was not a good user experience, players can change classes with the number keys.
+1. Changing classed via the UI was not a good user experience, players can now change classes with the number keys.
 2. Friendly fire is fun but should be toggled off by default.
 3. Standing at a high ground and spraying as slingshot was OP, I buffed the other classes and created a new sniper class that can snipe players from a distance.
 4. Slightly increase respawn time to make kills more rewarding and increased player knockback immunity duration after respawning.